 TAMPA, Fla. — The City of Tampa is looking to make improvements to a portion of West El Prado Boulevard in Tampa.

-The city would add bike lanes and sidewalks to a 2.2 mile segment of West El Prado Blvd. from South Omar Avenue to Bayshore Boulevard.
+The city has plans to add bike lanes and sidewalks to a 2.2 mile segment of West El Prado Blvd. from South Omar Avenue to Bayshore Boulevard.

 WATCH: Changes coming to West El Prado Boulevard in South Tampa